HauVu94/HauVu94/README.md

 ### Hi there 👋

+My name is Hau!
+I am currently a student at Høyskolen Kristiania, studying information technology with a focus on programming

+- ⚡ Fun fact: I'm an optician

 <!--
 **HauVu94/HauVu94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.